ctzouma/paypay-challenge/README.md

 * The frontend will be developed with AngularJS (version < 2).
 This is due to the fact that my only experience is with this version of Angular.
 I will be using the component style design introduced in the latest versions of AngularJS.

-* The frontend will also leverage TypeScript
+* The project will also leverage TypeScript